While solar technology can be very complicated, the principles of solar power generation and use are fairly simple.

 Typical Feed In Ratios For Households

 Do you use your power mostly at night time?
 Or do you stay home during the day and use plenty of power then?
-Remembering that your domestic solar system is connected to tariff 31 (lights and power).
+Either way with solar in the mix, solar is a great investment.
+At Jessups Solar Squad, we can assess your situation and explain your projected value and returns.

 To explain what we mean here, we can talk about a typical day in the life of a solar grid system owner.
 They wake up in the morning and the sun is up and the solar system is producing a little bit of power.
 The house will use the solar power while the family has the TV on, the computers are fired up, the kitchen appliances are being used, and the bathroom appliances are being used, and so on.
 At this time, a family will typically use the power from the solar system and not feed much power into the grid.